220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 - It represents the page so that programs can change the document structure, style, and content.
 The DOM represents the document as nodes and objects; that way, programming languages can interact with the page

-### JS Classes(OOP) and Inheritance
+### JS Classes(OOP) and Inheritance except abstraction

-- [Prototype] - Prototypes are the mechanism by which JavaScript objects inherit features from one another.
+- [Prototype] -It is like a field in C# in a form of a key-value pair,
-- You can declare a [class] using the class keyword
+- [protoype-inheritance] - Prototypes are the mechanism by which JavaScript objects inherit features from one another.
 - The [constructor] is defined using the constructor keyword.
 Just like a constructor outside a class definition
 - we can and often do create objects without any separate class definition.
 This can make working with objects much more lightweight than it is in classical OOP.
 Implements OOP  easily except abstraction